If you’re like me, you love the beginning of a new year…so much possibility lies ahead.

 Successful social workers take a strengths-based approach to their lives.

-I suggest that when you spend more time in your strengths, you increase your odds of winning.
+I suggest that when you spend more time in your strengths, you increase the wins in your life.

 Wins= Things and events going right for you.